 does not have a matching asset or group of assets maintained for the purpose of Part 2 Subpart 2, the value of the asset allocated to the supply of gas transmission services were clause 2.1.1 to apply to the asset or group of assets.

 Cost of capital

 Methodology for estimating the weighted average cost of capital

+The cost of capital for a CPP is the cost of capital determined in accordance with the methodology identified in clause 4.4.1 for the DPP applying at the start of the CPP regulatory period.

+Where there has been a WACC change, the cost of capital for the CPP is the DPP WACC referenced in clause 5.7.7(4)(a), which has effect in the remaining years of the CPP regulatory period.